Guide To Gaudí’s Surreal La Pedrera, a Masterpiece of Nature

 When Roser Segimon complained there was no flat wall for her Steinway piano, Gaudi answered “So play the violin.”
 (This may be apocryphal.)

 Segimon’s revenge was to banish all Gaudi decorations and furniture from her house after Gaudi’s death and redecorate in a Louis XVI style.
-Sadly, many of those creations are now lost to posterity.
+Sadly, many of his creations are now lost to posterity, though a few are on display.

 Gaudí even went to court to get the Milàs to pay his overblown fees.
 He won the case.
 Then, he promptly donated the cash to a nunnery to thumb his nose at the Milàs.